NDA

 I started by documenting information around the country or group of countries culture, history, political situation and legal environment.

+Then, depending on the country, we had a assigned researcher from the global team or a local SME that would provide us information about their requirements.
+For some countries I took the responsibility to do some on-site research.
 I noticed that 3 days on-site travel was enough to create a connection and get information without bothering users on their daily routine.
 They knew a project was going on and were mainly happy to be part of it.
 I always started by spending a day in their office, observing and taking notes on how they worked and used technology for specific processes.
 I have also been using questionnaires, focus-group and interviews for the next 2 days.

 Before we kicked off testing on the global application in order to list local deviations and requirements, I shared my assumptions with both users and stakeholders.
 This way I was able to validate them and show local team we really care about their culture and the way they work.
-I then gather insights by holding user testing sessions but kept them under control and stay focused on observing workflows for a specific tasks.
-Outputs were synthesized and shared with global project teams, then requirements were accepted or rejected and listed as agile epic/stories for this country.
+Global HQ would already screen some requirements requests.
+I then picked-up the pre-validated ones and started to work on the specs and prototype.
+Next step was meeting again with local team in order to gather insights by holding review sessions but kept them under control and stay focused on observing workflows for a specific tasks.
+Working early with a prototype will drastically reduce costly dev iterations.

 I believe that transparent, open design process leads to happier clients and shorter development time.
 In this case, local team would be signing-off the final acceptance for their project so it made sense to involve them as much as possible.
-As we were working on the prototype to be handed-over to dev team we decided to empower local team by letting them access Figma.
+As we were working on the validated prototype to be handed-over to dev team we decided to empower local team by letting them access Figma.
 They could comment or request more information on specific point through the slack channel we opened to communicate with them.

 The original approach was to try to get all the application for a country localized and translated.
 We quickly realized that we needed local team to be pro-active in this process.
 We needed to have a native cultural expert with enough coporate culture to be able to let us know what needed to be localized and what not.
 Overall, if we could not get enough information we aimed to make localize the UI as much as possible and keep the content in english.